 Where will Qantas fly to internationally?

-The airline’s schedule now shows the majority of new international flights starting from Monday 20 December 2021.
-Boeing 787-9 Dreamliners and Airbus A330s will make up the bulk of the international fleet.
-New flights to Bali, Jakarta, Bangkok, Manila and Johannesburg have also been added.
+The airline’s schedule now shows the majority of new international flights starting by the end of December 2021.
+Boeing 787-9 Dreamliners and Airbus A330s make up the bulk of the international fleet.
+New flights to Delhi, Bali, Jakarta, Bangkok, Manila and Johannesburg have also been added.

 Qantas new international flights from Sydney